shanesatoson/evcojs/README.md

 # evcojs

+The name evcojs is a combination of the words "event", "command" and "javascript".
+It is a library that helps to create applications with a clear separation of concerns between handling commands and handling events.
+This makes it easier to understand and maintain the codebase.

 `evcojs` is a lightweight, dependency-free library for implementing CQRS (Command Query Responsibility Segregation) and Event Sourcing patterns in TypeScript and JavaScript.
 It helps to cleanly encapsulate business logic, improve scalability, and maintain a complete audit trail of all state changes.

 evcojs is a library that automates the orchestration of event handlers, command handlers, and state rebuilders using the CloudEvents standard.
 It leverages a CQRS (Command Query Responsibility Segregation) pattern to segregate the read and write operations, allowing for a more scalable and maintainable architecture.